nfedyk/spring-boot-pre-authorize-issue-01/README.md

 ```

 To update record, run `curl -X PATCH -H "Content-Type: application/json" -H "Cache-Control: no-cache" -d '{"firstname":"AAA"}' "http://localhost:8080/testrecords/generated_uuid"` where `generated_uuid` is the output of create.

+I expect repository methods `findByFirstname` and `findByLastname` called from method annotated by `@Transactional(propagation=Propagation.REQUIRES_NEW)` to return actual DB instance, not the cached one.

+This is the output pof `PATCH` request where cached instance is being returned for all find calls.

 ```
 onBeforeSave UUID: 38fd344c-eaf7-49e5-badb-48fad14cd05e Firstname:AAA Lastname: YYY ID:my.test.TestRecord@32235396